peytoncordero/DRI25/html-css.md

 ## Challenge

-Copy and paste the CSS rules above into your `style.css` file and re-save the file.
+Copy and paste the CSS rules from <Link workshop='html-css' page='36'>`the previous section`</Link> into your `style.css` file and re-save the file.
 Then open or refresh your `index.html` file in your browser and see what happens.

 ### What should happen?